-Unless otherwise stated, sequence identity/similarity values provided herein refer to the value obtained using the BLAST 2.0 suite of programs using default parameters (Altschul, et al., (1997) Nucleic Acids Res.
+For example, sequence identity/similarity values provided herein can refer to the value obtained using the BLAST 2.0 suite of programs using default parameters (Altschul, et al., (1997) Nucleic Acids Res.
 25:3389-402).

 As those of ordinary skill in the art will understand, BLAST searches assume that proteins can be modeled as random sequences.
 However, many real proteins comprise regions of nonrandom sequences, which may be homopolymeric tracts, short-period repeats, or regions enriched in one or more amino acids.
 Such low-complexity regions may be aligned between unrelated proteins even though other regions of the protein are entirely dissimilar.
 A number of low-complexity filter programs can be employed to reduce such low-complexity alignments.
 For example, the SEG (Wooten and Federhen, (1993) Comput.
 Chem.
-17:149-63)

-and XNU (C.sub.1-ayerie and States, (1993) Comput.
+17:149-63) and XNU (C.sub.1-ayerie and States, (1993) Comput.
 Chem.
 17:191-201) low-complexity filters can be employed alone or in combination.

-The terms "substantial identity" indicates that a polypeptide or nucleic acid comprises a sequence with between 55-100% sequence identity to a reference sequence, with at least 55% sequence identity, preferably 60%, preferably 70%, preferably 80%, more preferably at least 90% or at least 95% sequence identity to the reference sequence over a specified comparison window.
+The terms "substantial identity" indicates that a polypeptide or nucleic acid comprises a sequence with between 55-100% sequence identity to a reference sequence, with at least 55% sequence identity, or at least 60%, or at least 70%, or at least 80%, or at least 90% or at least 95% sequence identity, or any percentage value within the range of 55-100% sequence identity relative to the reference sequence over a specified comparison window.
 Optimal alignment may be ascertained or conducted using the homology alignment algorithm of Needleman and Wunsch, supra.

 An indication that two polypeptide sequences are substantially identical is that both polypeptides have feruloyl-CoA:monolignol transferase activity, meaning that both polypeptides can synthesize monolignol ferulates from a monolignol and feruloyl-CoA.
-The polypeptide that is substantially identical to a feruloyl-CoA:monolignol transferase with a SEQ ID NO:2 sequence may not have exactly the 20 same level of activity as the feruloyl-CoA:monolignol transferase with a SEQ ID NO:2.
-Instead, the substantially identical polypeptide may exhibit greater or lesser levels of feruloyl-CoA:monolignol transferase activity than the feruloyl-CoA:monolignol transferase with SEQ ID NO:2, as 25 measured by assays available in the art or described herein (see, e.g., Example 1).
-For example, the substantially identical polypeptide may have at least about 40%, or at least about 50%, or at least about 60%, or at least about 70%, or at least about 80%, or at least about 90%, or at least about 95%, or at least about 97%, or at least about 98%, or at least about 100%, or at least about 105%, or at least about 110%, or at least about 120%, or at least about 130%, or at least about 140%, or at least about 150%, or at least about 200% of the activity of the feruloyl-CoA:monolignol transferase with the SEQ ID NO:2 sequence when measured by similar assav procedures.
+The polypeptide that is substantially identical to a feruloyl-CoA:monolignol transferase with a SEQ ID NO:9 or 16 sequence may not have exactly the same level of activity as the feruloyl-CoA:monolignol transferase with a SEQ ID NO:9 or 16.
+Instead, the substantially identical polypeptide may exhibit greater or lesser levels of feruloyl-CoA:monolignol transferase activity than the feruloyl-CoA:monolignol transferase with SEQ ID NO:9 or 16, as measured by assays available in the art or described herein (see, e.g., Example 1).
+For example, the substantially identical polypeptide can have at least about 40%, or at least about 50%, or at least about 60%, or at least about 70%, or 5 at least about 80%, or at least about 90%, or at least about 95%, or at least about 97%, or at least about 98%, or at least about 100%, or at least about 100%, or at least about 120%, or at least about 130%, or at least about 140%, or at least about 150%, or at least about 200% of the activity of the feruloyl-CoA:monolignol transferase with the SEQ ID NO:9 or 16 sequence when measured by similar assay procedures.

-Alternatively, substantial identity is present when second polypeptide is immunologically reactive with antibodies 40 monolignols include p-coumaryl alcohol, coniferyl alcohol, raised against the first polypeptide (e.g., a polypeptide with SEQ ID NO:2).
+Alternatively, substantial identity is present when second polypeptide is immunologically reactive with antibodies 15 raised against the first polypeptide (e.g., a polypeptide with SEQ ID NO:9 or 16).
 Thus, a polypeptide is substantially identical to a first polypeptide, for example, where the two polypeptides differ only by a conservative substitution.
-In addition, a polypeptide can be substantially identical to a first poly- 45 peptide when they differ by a non-conservative change if the epitope that the antibody recognizes is substantially identical.
-Polypeptides that are "substantially similar" share sequences as noted above except that some residue positions, which are not identical, may differ by conservative 50 amino acid changes.
+In addition, a polypeptide can be substantially identical to a 20 first polypeptide when they differ by a non-conservative change if the epitope that the antibody recognizes is substantially identical.
+Polypeptides that are "substantially similar" share sequences as noted above except that some residue positions, which are not identical, may differ by 25 conservative amino acid changes.